KubaBrambor/notations_extension/README.md

 # notations_extension
-Notations extension (chrome)
+Notations extension (chrome).
 Extension for Google Chrome browser which can infrom you about your upcoming plans.

 1. Download the extension file.
 2. Click three dots in Chrome